Q&A - Crewed trips (with cook)

 +Should we tip the crew?
 Is it obligatory?

-Tipping it is something that is very common in fully crewed trips.
+Tipping is not obligatory however it is something that is very common in crewed trips.

-If you feel that your captain has put together a puzzle of a great vacation experience then a tip is common and expected to range in the area of 10 - 15% of the charter fee.
+If you feel that your crew has put together a puzzle of a great vacation experience then a tip is common and expected to range in the area of 5 - 15% of the charter fee (this covers both crew).
+This is just a very basic guideline as in general tip lies solely on you:)

 +How many hours is the skipper working per day?